 The Second Sunday in Ordinary Time [C]

-Jesus’ miracle at the wedding at Cana tells us many important things.
-For example, the fact that there were six ceremonial water jars, each holding about 25 gallons, tells us that Jesus produced 150 gallons of wine at this wedding, which in turn tells us that this… was a Catholic wedding.
+Jesus’ miracle at the wedding at Cana reveals to us many important truths.
+For example, the fact that there were six ceremonial water jars, each holding about 25 gallons, tells us that Jesus produced 150 gallons of wine for this wedding celebration, which in turn tells us that this… was a Catholic wedding.

 It also tells us that Jesus was not a fundamentalist.
-If Jesus had believed that drinking alcohol is inherently immoral, his first public miracle would not have been to turn water into wine at a wedding.
+If Jesus had believed that drinking alcohol is inherently immoral, His first public miracle would not have been to turn water into wine at a wedding.
 Instead, He would have turned 150 gallons of wine into water to prevent those at the wedding from enjoying themselves.
 As the 20th century essayist Hilaire Belloc declared: “Wherever the Catholic sun doth shine, there’s always laughter and good red wine.
 At least, I’ve always found it so: Benedicamus Domino!”

-But besides this simple lesson about morality, there’s a deeper tradition revealed in this Gospel passage: part of Tradition with a capital “T”.
-It’s not a coincidence that Jesus’ first public miracle takes place at a wedding, and that it teaches us about Marriage.
-Nor is it a coincidence that the Fourth Commandment is about loving one’s parents.
-Reflect on the Fourth Commandment’s place among the Ten.
+However, besides this simple lesson about morality, there’s a deeper tradition revealed in this Gospel passage: part of Tradition with a capital “T”.
+It’s not a coincidence that Jesus’ first public miracle takes place at a wedding, and that this miracle teaches us about Marriage.

-Similarly, our love for all our “neighbors” has to be ordered.
-That is to say, there’s a reason why the Fourth Commandment is the first of the commandments to love our neighbors.
-As you live among all your fellow human beings, if your love for your parents is not primary, then your love for any and all of your other neighbors—in childhood and adulthood—will be less than what God wishes for us to do.
+Similarly, our love for all our neighbors has to be ordered.
+That is, there’s a reason why the Fourth Commandment is the first of the commandments to love our neighbors.
+During your earthly life, as you journey among all your fellow human beings, if your love for your parents is not primary, then your love for any and all of your other neighbors—in childhood and adulthood—will be too weak to accomplish what God wishes for you to do.